Haniwa: Later developments

 During the earlier part of the Kofun period (later 3rd century CE) the only earthenware haniwa were cylindrical, like barrels.
 These haniwa barrels were used to form the kofun mound.
-They were arranged in the shape of the mound (square, circle, or keyhole) and soil was brought in to fill the interior, and then a new row of haniwa barrels were arranged to make the next level and the process was repeated until the mound was the desired height.
+They were arranged in the shape of the mound (square, circle, or keyhole) and soil was brought in to fill the interior, and then a new row of haniwa barrels was arranged to make the next level and the process was repeated until the mound was the desired height.
 Additional soil was added to the exterior to form sloping sides.

 Toward the early 4th century CE, haniwa sculptures in the shape of shields and other tools started to appear.
 By the middle Kofun period (mid-5th century AD), there were haniwa statues in the shape of shrine maidens, horses, dogs, and other animals.
 As the practice of ceremonial burial mounds declined in the mid-6th century CE, haniwa became rarer in the Kinai region; however, haniwa were made in abundance in the Kantō region.

 It is not uncommon for some haniwa to be painted with red dye or other colors.
 Besides the cylindrical haniwa (enkei-haniwa), another common type was the house-shaped haniwa (keisho-haniwa).
 Other things that fell into the category of keisho-haniwa were those shaped like humans, animals, and swords.
 The details on the haniwa give information about the elite buried in the tomb, and represent some of the tools or other objects people of that time used.
 The military haniwa inform archeologists of the armour and weapons, as well as the status symbols of the military class.